 Common warm-season grasses include Zoysia, St. Augustine, Bermuda, Bahia and Centipede.
 Common cold-season grasses include Kentucky bluegrass, rough bluegrass, fescue, and ryegrass.

 Assessing Your Thatch Layer

-To determine if your lawn has an excessive amount of thatch, you can look at, feel and even measure the thatch layer.
-What you're looking for is a thatch layer that's thicker than 1/2 to 3/4 inch, which usually means it's time to dethatch.
+To determine if your lawn has an excessive amount of thatch, look at, feel, and even measure the thatch layer.
+What you're looking for is a thatch layer that's thicker than 1/2- to 3/4-inch, which means it's time to dethatch.

 If you determine that your lawn needs dethatching, you can hire out the job to a lawn care company or do it yourself with your own equipment or a rental.

 Dethatchers are available in many forms and may be gas-powered, electric or manual.
 A powered unit, which can be tractor-mounted or a walk-behind, gets its power from an engine, a PTO, or hydraulically.
 It either uses a series of vertical discs to cut the rhizomes and stolons and bring the thatch to the surface or a series of spring-loaded fingers to achieve similar results.
 Powered dethatching is sometimes referred to as vertical mowing, verti-cutting, or power raking.

 A non-powered dethatcher is more reasonably priced and is usually dragged behind a lawn tractor or operated manually.
 A pull-behind unit tears rhizomes and stolons and pulls up thatch with a series of wire fingers that scratch the surface to various depths, depending on the weight applied to it.
 Dethatching manually is hard work and less effective but is nothing more than vigorously raking the lawn with a hard-tooth rake.